bodepd/scenario_node_terminus/README.md

       - common

 Hiera searches a set of files for data values that match a specific key.
-The data files that it searches are determined by using a set of global data to figure out which files form the hierarchy it should use.
+The data files that it searches are determined by interpolating each of these specified hierarchies using the current scope (or set of global variables).

+### Hiera Example

 Assume the following:

   * data will be searched from : /etc/puppet/data/hiera\_data
-  * the hierarchy in our hiera.yaml file is the same as above
+  * hiera.yaml defines the following hierarchy:

+        ---
+        :hierarchy:
+          - "hostname/%{hostname}"
+          - user
+          - "osfamily/%{osfamily}"
+          - "db/%{db_type}"
+          - "scenario/%{scenario}"
+          - common

-  * The following global variables are available to hiera
+  * The following global variables are passed to hiera as its scope:

         osfamily: redhat
         scenario: all_in_one